Table of Contents

 The beat market is very competitive.
 That’s why putting your beats in front of the right people can be a challenge.

-So, when you’re looking for a platform to sell beats, keep in mind that you’ll also have to promote them to get actual sales.
+So, when you’re looking for a platform to sell beats, keep in mind that you’ll also have to promote them on platforms like YouTube to get actual sales.

 Luckily, there’s an entire suite of websites and tools out there designed not only to sell beats online fast but also to help you market them!